Free Consultation · Call 24/7

 Can You Sue a Doctor for Negligence?

-You can sue a doctor for negligence if you suffer an injury because the doctor failed to provide a reasonable standard of care.
+You can sue a doctor for negligence if you suffer an injury because the doctor, who owed you a duty of care, failed to provide a reasonable standard of care.
 You also have a right to include any other health care providers in the lawsuit who contributed to the injury, including nurses, pharmacists, and hospitals.
 This is known as a medical malpractice lawsuit.

 When Can I Sue a Doctor for Negligence?

-You can sue doctors for negligence if you can establish that your case meets the state’s definition of medical negligence.
-That definition generally includes the following four elements.
+You can sue doctors for negligence if you can establish that your case meets Illinois’s legal definition of medical negligence.
+That definition generally includes the following four elements: duty of care, breach of care, injury, proving the breach of care caused the injury.

 1. The Doctor Owed You a Duty of Care.